pzhokhov/pzhokhov.github.io/_posts/2019-06-26-got-the-kit.md

 title: We got the kits!
 ---

+D-day for our airplane building experience - the kits have finally arrived!

 After some delays with the customs, our kits (the empennage and the wings) has finally arrived first at the airplane factory, and then to our doorstep!
 This was very exciting!
 For Katya, Sasha's sister and our summer airplane building intern as well:
 ![katya_and_the_plane](/images/IMG_20190627_152058.jpg)